-Scientific title A 2x2 factorial randomised open label trial to determine the clinical and cost- effectiveness of hypertonic saline (HTS) 6% and carbocisteine for airway clearance versus usual care over 52 weeks in bronchiectasis Public title A study to compare the effect of two medications; hypertonic saline (HTS) and carbocisteine with routine care in helping to clear sputum in people with bronchiectasis Health condition or problem studied Bronchiectasis (BE) Study Design Multicentre, 2x2 factorial randomised, open label trial Study Aim and Objectives Primary objective To determine whether HTS (6%) and/or carbocisteine reduces the mean number of exacerbations over 52 weeks post randomisation.
+A 2v2 factorial randominad area label trial to Scientific title A 2x2 factorial randomised open label trial to determine the clinical and cost- effectiveness of hypertonic saline (HTS) 6% and carbocisteine for airway clearance versus usual care over 52 weeks in bronchiectasis Public title A study to compare the effect of two medications; hypertonic saline (HTS) and carbocisteine with routine care in helping to clear sputum in people with bronchiectasis Health condition or problem studied Bronchiectasis (BE) Study Design Multicentre, 2x2 factorial randomised, open label trial Primary objective To determine whether HTS (6%) and/or carbocisteine reduces the mean number of exacerbations over 52 weeks post randomisation.
 Secondary objectives To determine whether HTS and/or carbocisteine: i.
 Improves disease specific health related quality of life (HRQoL) at 52 weeks ii.
 Reduce time to next exacerbation iii.
 Reduce number of days of antibiotics related to exacerbations over 52 weeks iv.
 Improve generic HRQoL v.
 Are acceptable from a patient satisfaction perspective at 52 weeks vi.
 Are associated with adverse events (AEs) vii.
-Improve lung function over 52 weeks To assess: viii.
+Improve lung function over 52 weeks Study Aim and Objectives To assess: Study Alm and Objectives viii.
 The cost-effectiveness of the four treatment options ix.
-Patient adherence to HTS and carbocisteine over 52 weeks and how this impacts on the overall results Sub-study Aim: To compare the criteria in the EMBARC definition for diagnosing pulmonary exacerbations in BE patients Studies within a Trial (SWATs) Aim: To explore the effect of methods used to optimise recruitment and retention.
-Study Intervention Patients will be randomised to one of four groups:
+Patient adherence to HTS and carbocisteine over 52 weeks and how this impacts on the overall results Sub-studies Aim: To compare the criteria in the EMBARC definition to the criteria of a modified Fuch's definition for diagnosing pulmonary exacerbations in BE patients.
+To explore the use of mySpiroSense for remote spirometry during periods of stability and at the start and end of exacerbations in BE patients.
+Studies within a Trial (SWATs) Aim

-i.
+To evalore the effect of motheds would be entirely To explore the effect of methods used to optimise recruitment and retention.
+Patients will be randomised to one of four groups: Study Intervention i.
 Intervention 1: Standard care and twice daily nebulised HTS (6%) over 52 weeks ii.
 Intervention 2: Standard care and carbocisteine (750 mg three times per day until visit 3 reducing to 750 mg two times per day) over 52 weeks iii.
 Intervention 3: Standard care and a combination of twice daily nebulised HTS (6%) and 750 mg of carbocisteine three times per day until visit 3 reducing to 750 mg twice per day) over 52 weeks iv.
 Control: standard care over 52 weeks Visit 3 occurs 8 weeks (+/- 7 days) post the baseline assessment.
 Primary Outcome Number of exacerbations over 52 weeks post randomisation Key Secondary Outcomes i.
 Disease Specific HRQoL (respiratory symptoms domain of quality of life with BE (QoL B) at 52 weeks ii.
 Time to next exacerbation post randomisation iii.
 Number of days of antibiotics for exacerbations over 52 weeks iv.
 Generic HRQoL (EQ-ED-5L) v.
 Health Service use over 52 weeks vi.
 Quality Adjusted Life Years (QALY) over 52 weeks vii.
 Measurement of Health Impairment using the St. Georges Respiratory Questionnaire viii.
 Patient preferences for treatment ix.
 Adverse events over 52 weeks x.
 Lung function over 52 weeks xi.
-Adherence to HTS and carbocisteine over 52 weeks Key Inclusion and Exclusion Criteria Inclusion criteria Diagnosis of BE on high resolution computed tomography (HRCT)/computed tomography (CT) scans BE must be the primary respiratory diagnosis Two or more pulmonary exacerbations in the last year requiring antibiotics Production of daily sputum Stable for 14 or more days before the first study visit with no changes to treatment Willing to continue any other existing chronic medication throughout the study Female subjects must be either surgically sterile, postmenopausal or agree to use effective contraception during the treatment period of the trial
+Adherence to HTS and carbocisteine over 52 weeks Key Inclusion and Exclusion Criteria i.
+Diagnosis of BE on high resolution computed tomography (HRCT)/computed tomography (CT) scans ii.
+BE must be the primary respiratory diagnosis iii.
+Two or more pulmonary exacerbations in the last year requiring antibiotics iv.
+Production of daily sputum v.
+Stable from a respiratory point view for 14 or more days before randomisation with no changes to treatment vi.
+Willing to continue any other existing chronic medication throughout the study